What Is Customer Retention? 14 Winning Strategies To Retain Your Audience In 2022

 According to ISS, repeat shoppers have a 60-70% chance to convert compared to new customers who only have a 5-20%!
 This shows you how retaining customers is equally important and should be part of your sales and marketing strategy.

 Now that you know the definition, let’s find out how to measure your retention rate.

 How To Calculate Your CRR?

-Identifying your repeat customer rate (or CRR) is crucial to monitor the performance of your business.
+Identifying your repeat customer rate (or CRR) is crucial to monitoring the performance of your business.

 To calculate it correctly, you need to know the following variables:

 - CE: Customers at the end of a measured period.